shin288/substrate-kitties/README.md

 A fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket:

-### Build
+### Build and Run

-The `cargo run` command will perform an initial build.
-Use the following command to build the node without launching it:
+After cloning from the repo, build the source as:

 ```sh
 cargo build --release
 ```

-### Embedded Docs

-Once the project has been built, the following command can be used to explore all parameters and
-subcommands:

 ```sh
 ./target/release/node-kitties --dev --tmp
 ```